Smear campaign: Gary Hart – 1988 US presidential candidate

 Gary Hart was the target of a smear campaign during the 1988 US presidential campaign.
 The New York Post once reported on its front page big, black block letters: "GARY: I'M NO WOMANIZER."

 China against Apple Inc.

 In 2011, China launched a smear campaign against Apple, including TV and radio advertisements and articles in state-run papers.
 The campaign failed to turn the Chinese public against the company and its products.

 Chris Bryant

 Chris Bryant, a British parliamentarian, accused Russia in 2012 of orchestrating a smear campaign against him because of his criticism of Vladimir Putin.
 In 2017 he alleged that other British officials are vulnerable to Russian smear campaigns.

-Blake Lively

-In 2024, The New York Times reported on an alleged smear campaign conducted against actress Blake Lively after she accused Justin Baldoni of misconduct.
-The alleged smear campaign allegedly pushed negative stories about Lively and used social media to boost those stories.
-In January 2025, Baldoni filed a suit in the federal District Court for the Southern District of New York against Blake, her husband Ryan Reynolds, and publicist, for $400 million in damages alleging civil extortion, defamation, and a slew of contract-related claims.

 Overstock critics

 In January 2007, it was revealed that an anonymous website that attacked critics of Overstock.com, including media figures and private citizens on message boards, was operated by an official of Overstock.com.